Maximizer CRM vs Salesforce: Which CRM is Better?

 "ZoomInfo's not just a contact data company anymore.
 They've built a full system of execution.
 GTM Intelligence works the list, writes the outreach, triggers the play, and helps drive predictable growth."
 Ian Brodie, CEO & Co-Founder, Levanta.
 (Levanta Case Study)

 The choice between Maximizer and Salesforce is a CRM decision.
 The choice to add ZoomInfo is a data and intelligence decision.
 CRMs organize what you already know about your customers.
-ZoomInfo shows you what you don't know yet: who's ready to buy, how to reach them, and what will move the deal forward.
+ZoomInfo shows you what you do not know yet: who is ready to buy, how to reach them, and what will move the deal forward.
 That intelligence makes whichever CRM you choose work harder.

 Maximizer CRM vs. Salesforce vs. ZoomInfo FAQ